etcheekes/Data-Analysis-Portfolio/README.md

 # Work Experience

-Where I can (with permission) I discuss the data analysis work I've done for clients (note due to client confidentiality I can not directly show any analysis as I can with my own persoal data projects or PhD thesis).
+Where I can (with permission) I discuss the data analysis work I've done for clients (note due to client confidentiality I can not directly show any analysis as I can with my own personal data projects or PhD thesis).

 ## Creativity Survey Analysis